 Philip II of Macedon desperately needed his army to stand firm.
 He is remembered for two major innovations.
 First is the sarissa, a very long spear.
 Second is the re-development of a rectangular military formation used by ancient armies (known as a phalanx).
 A core of highly-trained infantrymen, armed with Philip’s longer spears, stood shoulder to shoulder in files normally eight men deep.

 As long as they stood firm and did not break rank they were virtually invincible and struck fear into the hearts of their enemies.
-Using this tactic, Philip united the city-states of Greece and took the city of Philippi (that is named after him) in 356 BC.
+Using this tactic, Philip united the city-states of Greece and conquered the city of Philippi (that is named after him) in 356 BC (see Philippians 1:27).

 Sometimes, it seems that the Christian life is like facing a powerful enemy.
 It feels like an intense struggle in which another army is attempting to push us back and break down our ranks.
 If we don’t stand firm, we fall on our backs and slide in the mud in the wrong direction.
 We have seen how Jeremiah warned the people many times against backsliding (Jeremiah 2:19; 3:22; 5:6; 14:7; 15:6).

 It is not a matter of us standing firm on our own.
 We are part of a community.
-In today’s New Testament passage, Paul invokes the image of the phalanx (with which Philip II of Macedonia once conquered the city of Philippi (Philippians 1:27)).
-Shoulder to shoulder, the church can stand firm.
+In today’s New Testament passage, Paul invokes the image of the phalanx Shoulder to shoulder, the church can stand firm.
 This is one of many occasions that Paul exhorts the church to ‘stand firm’ (2 Thessalonians 2:15).

 Get a firm grip on your heart and your eyesPsalm 119:33-40